Who sets fees for optional courses?

 When are fees due?

 Fees are due within 30 days of being assessed.
-Parents and independent students have a number of payment options, including paying at the school and paying online using Visa, MasterCard or INTERAC Online—when available at the financial institution.
+Parents and independent students have a number of payment options, including paying at the school and paying online using Visa, MasterCard or debit card—when available from your financial institution.

-No. The purchase of general school supplies remains the responsibility of parents and is not impacted by Bill 1.
+No. The purchase of general school supplies remains the responsibility of parents.
 If schools are purchasing supplies in bulk on behalf of parents, they can continue to do so on a cost-recovery basis.
 Parents have the option of buying these supplies from the school or on their own.

 What are the options if a parent cannot pay fees?